catherinewinslet/Student-course-library-using-Btree-File-structure/README.md

 ## A study on B tree file stucture

 ### Brief about the Project
+Menu-driven application for student courses where user is able to perform operations like adding a course, searching for a courses or deleting a course.

 ### A little information about File Structures
 A **file** is a named collection of related information that is recorded on secondary storage such as magnetic disks, magnetic tapes and optical disks. **File Structure** is a way of organizing files in such a way that inserting and retrieving of record is done efficiently.